OCA/e-commerce/website_sale_wishlist_keep/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module sets the checkbox, that keep the products in the wishlist, active by default.
+This module keeps the checkbox ‘Add product to my cart but keep it in my wishlist’ persistently checked in the wishlist.
+Unlike the standard Odoo behaviour, which unchecks it on exit, this functionality remembers the user's selection even after leaving the wishlist.

 **Table of contents**